Criobe/documentation/docs/user-guide/reference/cvat-label-templates.md

     - Add points in the specified order during annotation
     - CVAT will automatically create edges between points

-??? warning "Polylines don't close automatically"
+??? warning "Polygons don't close automatically"
     **Cause**: Expected behavior - must manually close

     **Solution**:
-    - Press `N` key to close polyline
+    - Press `N` key to close polygon
-    - Or double-click on last point
+    - Or double-click on first point to complete the shape
-    - Verify shape is closed (solid fill appears)
+    - Verify shape is closed (solid fill appears in the annotated region)

 ---